Metropolitan Voting and Its Divisions: The Case of Montpellier

 Three factors contribute to the overall Mélenchon phenomenon: the widespread adoption of tactical voting by the left in his favor; the existence of objective conditions that make his path to victory clearer than elsewhere; and the mobilization of grassroots activists.

 These factors also explain why support for Mélenchon appears fairly consistent across social classes.
 This is the key difference from support for Le Pen.
-His penetration into the upper classes—evident in his success in certain affluent neighborhoods of Montpellier—goes hand in hand with a strong impact in working-class neighborhoods and even in towns far from the capital, as seen on the map to the north.
+His support among the upper classes—evident in his success in certain affluent neighborhoods of Montpellier—goes hand in hand with a strong showing in working-class neighborhoods and even in towns far from the capital, as seen on the map to the north.
 Three regions, three sociological profiles that explain the electoral feat of Jean-Luc Mélenchon’s LFI.

-Three regions, this time for three candidates—that’s also what the map of the leading candidates in the municipalities of the Montpellier metropolitan area reveals.
+Three regions—this time representing three candidates—is also what the map of the leading candidates in the municipalities of the Montpellier metropolitan area reveals.
 Alongside the votes for Mélenchon, the votes for Macron and Le Pen paint an electoral picture that is crystal clear, to say the least.

-The President of the Republic thus leads in nearly all the municipalities in the immediate outskirts of Montpellier and further north.
-Marine Le Pen’s strongholds are primarily located south and east of the city, within the municipalities along the Mediterranean coast.
-These municipalities are predominantly home to an older electorate of small property owners, where support for the right—and particularly for the National Rally—is deeply entrenched.
-The correlation between Marine Le Pen’s results in the first round of the 2017 and 2022 presidential elections across the municipalities of the Montpellier metropolitan area—which is very high (R=0.90)—reveals the remarkable stability of the far-right candidate’s strongholds.
+The President of the Republic thus leads in nearly all municipalities in the immediate outskirts of Montpellier and further north.
+Marine Le Pen’s strongholds are primarily located to the south and east of the city, in the municipalities along the Mediterranean coast.
+These municipalities are largely home to an older electorate of small property owners, where support for the right—and in particular for the National Rally—is deeply entrenched.
+The correlation between Marine Le Pen’s results in the first round of the 2017 and 2022 presidential elections at the municipal level in the Montpellier metropolitan area—which is very high (R=0.90)—reveals the remarkable stability of the far-right candidate’s strongholds.

-In contrast, in the municipalities of the inner suburbs, a well-off, homeowner electorate that has lived there for a long time coexists with a younger electorate living in recently built apartment complexes constructed to accommodate the city’s population growth.
+In contrast, in the municipalities of the inner suburbs, a well-off, homeowner electorate that has lived there for a long time coexists with a younger electorate living in recently built apartment complexes constructed to accommodate the metropolitan area’s population growth.

-The profile of these electorates closely matches what we know about the sociology of the Macron vote.
+The profile of these electorates aligns well with what we know about the sociology of the Macron vote.
 An analysis of the map also reveals an internal divide within these municipalities.
 While the towns located north of Montpellier, in its immediate outskirts, place Jean-Luc Mélenchon in second place, Marine Le Pen overtakes him as one moves further away from the regional capital.

 These areas are home to many first-time homebuyers who can no longer afford to live in the capital or its inner suburbs.

 Behind this divide, we can also see the influence of local political dynamics.
-Emmanuel Macron is performing strongly in municipalities that have long been governed by the right, such as Castelnau-le-Lez—a town where the former mayor, LR Senator Jean-Pierre Grand, has come out in support of him.
+Emmanuel Macron is achieving strong results in municipalities that have long been governed by the right, such as Castelnau-le-Lez—a town where the former mayor, LR Senator Jean-Pierre Grand, has come out in support of him.

-La Grande-Motte, a town where Mayor Stéphan Rossignol is also president of the Hérault LR federation and a supporter of Valérie Pécresse, is the only town along the Montpellier coast where the incumbent president is ahead of Marine Le Pen.
-Like Jean-Luc Mélenchon on the left, Emmanuel Macron is undoubtedly benefiting from “strategic” voting on the right: the correlation between his results and those of François Fillon in the first round of the last presidential election seems to confirm this idea (R=0.55).
+La Grande-Motte—a town where Mayor Stéphan Rossignol is, however, the president of the Hérault LR federation and a supporter of Valérie Pécresse—is the only town on the Montpellier coast where the incumbent president is ahead of Marine Le Pen.
+Like Jean-Luc Mélenchon on the left, Emmanuel Macron is undoubtedly benefiting from “tactical” voting on the right: the correlation between his results and those of François Fillon in the first round of the last presidential election seems to confirm this idea (R=0.55).

-Although his support remains low in Montpellier, Emmanuel Macron is nevertheless capitalizing on the realignment of the right-wing vote to gain ground among voters in Montpellier’s affluent suburbs.
-Of the three leading candidates, he is the one whose support is increasing in the greatest number of towns across the Montpellier metropolitan area.
+Although his support remains low in Montpellier, Emmanuel Macron is nonetheless benefiting from the realignment of the right-wing vote to gain ground among voters in Montpellier’s affluent suburbs.
+Of the three leading candidates, he is the one whose support is increasing in the greatest number of towns in the Montpellier metropolitan area.

-Our dual social and political perspective thus allows us to refute two widely accepted assumptions about urban voting: that left-wing and right-wing populism cancel each other out among the same electorate; and that voting in the suburbs is geographically homogeneous.
+Our dual social and political perspective thus allows us to refute two widely accepted assumptions about the urban vote: that left-wing and right-wing populism cancel each other out among the same electorate; and that the vote in the suburbs is geographically homogeneous.

 The reason the Mélenchon vote does not come from the same strongholds as the Le Pen vote is that they are sociologically and politically distinct.